CarlCombrinck/stdnn-platform/README.md

 3. Configure the hyperparameters.\
 These should make use of the `ConfigSpace` package.\
 Each hyperparameter name must match a parameter specified in the pipeline/model configuration. \
-The `meta` argument of each hyperparameter must by set to specify where (what stage of the pipeline) the hyperparameter must be used (model, preprocess, train, test).
+The `meta` argument of each hyperparameter must by set to specify where (in what stage of the pipeline) the hyperparameter must be used (model, preprocess, train, test).

 ```python
 import ConfigSpace as CS